 I wish I had known about all the tools and hacks I use now when I first got started.

-One of the tools that I have been using since day one is called Freshbooks.
-It’s a bookkeeping tool with invoice management.
-You can also use online invoice templates.
+One of the tools that I have been using since day one is called Freshbooks, a bookkeeping tool with invoice management.
+There are also tons of similar solutions on the market that allow you to not only issue invoices but also give you a variety of reports to manage your cashflow better.
+Or, you can also use online invoice templates.
+You’ve got options!

 For e-mails, I go back and forth between Streak and Sidekick as my Gmail plugins.
 Both of these tools are CRM systems that integrate directly into Gmail and allow you to schedule your emails in advance.